Ishaan-Dev5/sanatak/sprint-1/branch_access_policies.md

 ## 9. Conclusion

 Branch access policies are essential for maintaining a secure, high-quality, and collaborative development environment.
-They reduce the risk of errors, enforce process discipline, and ensure teams deliver reliable code to production.

 **Recommended Practice:** Protect the `main` and `release` branches with enforced PR reviews, CI status checks, and restricted write access for all team projects.

 ---

+## 10. FAQs

+#### 1. Are branch protection rules mandatory?
+No, they are not mandatory by default.
+However, they are highly recommended in collaborative projects to enforce best practices and reduce risks.

+#### 2. Can admins bypass protection rules?
+Yes, admins with the right permissions can bypass protection rules.
+However, it's recommended to use this privilege cautiously to maintain workflow integrity.

+#### 3. What does commit signing mean?
+Commit signing means attaching a digital signature to verify the authenticity of a commit’s author.
+It helps prevent spoofing and ensures trust.

+#### 4. What happens if protection rules are misconfigured?
+Misconfiguration may unintentionally block valid contributions or allow insecure changes.
+It’s important to plan and test the rules before enforcing them.

+#### 5. How to apply rules to multiple branches?
+You can use wildcard patterns (like `release/*` or `feature/*`) when specifying branch names in protection rules to apply them to multiple branches.

+---

-## 10. Contact Information
+## 11. Contact Information

 | Name| Email Address      | GitHub | URL |
 |-----|--------------------------|-------------|---------|